Officials Believe Fireplace To Blame In Mackinac Island Historic Home Fire

 (CBS DETROIT) – There’s new information on a massive fire that damaged an iconic Mackinac Island landmark.

-The Mackinac Island Fire Department says it now believes a fireplace is to blame.READ MORE: Amazon Says It Won't Test Workers For Marijuana
+The Mackinac Island Fire Department says it now believes a fireplace is to blame.READ MORE: Gary Peters' Report On Jan.
+6 Attack At Capitol Details Broad Failures

-The fire quickly spread through the Brigadoon Cottage on Sunday, burning its way through the roof.READ MORE: Moderna Seeks Full Authorization For COVID-19 Vaccine, Will Send Data To FDA
+The fire quickly spread through the Brigadoon Cottage on Sunday, burning its way through the roof.READ MORE: Detroit Police: 1 Dead, Another Injured When Driver Loses Control, Strikes Pole

 No one was hurt, and authorities were able to save most of the structure.

-Officials say the damage, which was mostly to the roof, is estimated to cost more than a million dollars.MORE NEWS: Child Tax Credit: How Much Money Will The Government Pay You Each Month?
+Officials say the damage, which was mostly to the roof, is estimated to cost more than a million dollars.MORE NEWS: Man Wanted In Mid-Michigan Teen’s Slaying Turns Himself In

 © 2021 CBS Broadcasting Inc. All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.